-Each candidate should undertake an individual project and the context envisaged is that the candidate will carry out a project which encompasses all of the knowledge and skills which would be required to complete a small scale project.
+Each candidate should undertake an individual project and the context envisaged is that the candidate will carry out a project which encompasses all of the knowledge and skills which would be required to complete a small scale project for an external client.
 The assessment should be based on the product, its evaluation and the process.
 A candidate must:

 - 1 Interpret the needs of the brief.

 - 2 Gather information to clarify the brief.

 - 3 Decide upon and develop a design approach.

 - 4 Carry out development.

-- 5 Evaluate the product and process.
+- 5 Evaluate the product and their performance.

-- 6 Evaluate their own performance.